qarmin/czkawka/README.md

 **Czkawka** (_tch•kav•ka_ (IPA: [ʈ͡ʂkafka]), "hiccup" in Polish) is a simple, fast and free app to remove unnecessary files from your computer.

 ## Features
-- Written in memory safe Rust
+- Written in memory-safe Rust
 - Amazingly fast - due to using more or less advanced algorithms and multithreading
 - Free, Open Source without ads
 - Multiplatform - works on Linux, Windows, macOS, FreeBSD and many more
-- Cache support - second and further scans should be a lot faster than the first one
+- Cache support - second and further scans should be much faster than the first one
 - CLI frontend - for easy automation
 - GUI frontend - uses modern GTK 3 and looks similar to FSlint
 - No spying - Czkawka does not have access to the Internet, nor does it collect any user information or statistics